-Most homeowners install solar screens for privacy, as a layer of insulation, and to block the sun’s UV rays.
+Most homeowners install solar screens for privacy, as a layer of insulation, and to block the sun’s harmful UV rays.
 They also help to keep out insects, birds, and dust when the window or door is open.
 So, if you’re thinking of installing these useful fixtures, knowing how much solar screens cost will aid you in your renovation.

 In this cost guide, we will help you estimate the average cost of solar window screens and look at various factors that add to its overall cost.
 But first, it’s important to answer a question: